'Literally Covered With the Dead and Dying'

 William Cunningham of the 59th Illinois described the combat to his wife.
 He wrote, "hundreds of balls came so close to my head & face that I could feel the wind of them . . .
 Add to the musketry the whirring of solid shot, the screaming & bursting of shell . . . [it was] as near pandemonium as I care to get."
 Another soldier noted that "Many of the boys received shots through their clothing, some: many as three or four shots."
 Others were not so lucky.
 Hundreds were killed and wounded around the Russell House and the intersection of the roads.
 When the 59th Illinois was pressed by Confederate reserves, Gooding moved the 22nd Indiana to the intersection for support.

 These sloping fields were the site of Polk's close encounter with the 22nd Indiana's Lt.
 Col. Squire Keith.
-The Trust is currently working to save this historic piece of ground.
+The Trust is worked to save this historic piece of ground in 2012.
 (Kurt Holman)